MiriamFascetta/dla-exam/README.md

 ## Lab 1 - CNNs

-### Exercise 1.1 - Basic MLP
+### Exercise 1.1 - Basic MLP on MNIST
-Write and train a basic MLP to use on MNIST dataset
+Implement and train a simple Multi-Layer Perceptron on the MNIST dataset.

-Network:
+**Model architecture**:

 ```
 class BasicMLP(nn.Module):